UCF/UCF-Degree-Search-Plugin/README.md

 ### 0.6.0 ###
 * Enhancements:
     * Adds an additional `form_action` shortcode attribute.
-This allows the typeahead to submit a GET request to the action url placed in the `form_action` field.
+This allows the typeahead to submit a GET request to the action URL placed in the `form_action` field.
     * Adds dynamic shortcode attributes for adding additional form fields.
-For example, `form_query_1_name="program-types" `form_query_1_value="doctoral"` will add a hidden input with a name of "program-types" and a value of "doctoral" to the typeahead form.
+For example, `form_query_1_name="program-types"` and `form_query_1_value="doctoral"` will add a hidden input with a name of "program-types" and a value of "doctoral" to the typeahead form.
-    * Updated angular search to use html5Mode, which removes the hashbang format of urls.
-Hashbang urls can - and should - still be used to pass specific filters into a url.
+    * Updated angular search to use html5Mode, which removes the hashbang format of URLs.
+Hashbang URLs can, and **should**, still be used to pass specific filters into a URL.
-    * Added functionality for passing in various query parameters into a page containing the angular search.
+    * Added functionality for passing various query parameters into a page containing the angular search.
 The following parameters are now available (some are provided for backward compatibility):
         * `colleges`, i.e. `colleges=arts-humanities`
         * `college[0]`, i.e. `college[0]=arts-humanities`
         * `program_types`, i.e. `program_types=doctoral`